MithileshGungah/Data-Science-Portfolio/README.md

 ## Data Science Portfolio

+Welcome to my Data Science Portfolio - a showcase of projects where **data meets actionable insight**.

-Projects demonstrate my ability to:
+Each project demonstrates my ability to:

-- Define and structure complex problems
+- **Solve complex problems** by framing them clearly and strategically
-- Explore and preprocess diverse datasets
+- **Dive deep into data**: clean, explore, and preprocess diverse datasets
-- Engineer features and train ML models
+- **Engineer meaningful features** and build robust machine learning models
-- Interpret results and extract actionable insights
-- Communicate findings clearly
+- **Interpret and communicate results** to inform decisions and drive impact
+- **Deliver measurable outcomes** that turn analysis into action

-Each project follows a structured approach: **Problem → Data → Method → Modeling → Results → Impact**
+Every project follows a structured approach:

+**Problem → Data → Method → Modeling → Results → Impact**

+> “I transform raw data into insights that inform strategy, optimize processes, and solve real-world problems.”

 ---